spotproxy-project/spotproxy/docs/instance_manager_setup.md

 ```bash
 python3 api.py input-args-wireguard.json
 ```
 Note: This test will not terminate, and you have to perform these steps manually: stop the script, and terminate the **instances** (if any) manually through your AWS Console.
+Be careful not to terminate your instance manager VM.

 Live IP rejuvenation test: this will create a selection of VMs that are periodically rejuvenated, using the live IP rejuvenation method.
 Feel free to terminate whenever you'd like, for example, if you've noticed sufficiently many rejuvenation counts, indicated by the log output "Begin Rejuvenation count: ..."
 1. Modify the `mode` field value to "liveip" within `input-args-wireguard.json`.